jayjayabose/weather-app/README.md

 ### Install Steps:
 If dependencies are satisfied (see above), you can install the application locally by following these steps:
 - Clone the repository from GitHub: `git clone https://github.com/jayjayabose/weather-app/`
-- Create a `.env` file as shown below and save to your project directory
+- Create a `.env` file as shown below and save in your project directory
 - Install dependencies: `npm install`
 - Start the development server: `npm run dev`
 - By default, the app will start on: `http://localhost:3000`